Garrett Cooper Player Props: Marlins vs. Braves

 Garrett Cooper At The Plate

-- Cooper is hitting .282 with a double, a triple, three home runs and three walks.
+- Cooper is batting .282 with a double, a triple, three home runs and three walks.

-- In 15.0% of his games this year, he has hit a home run, and 3.6% of his trips to the dish.
+- He has gone deep in three games this year (15.0%), homering in 3.6% of his plate appearances.

-- Cooper has an RBI in seven of 20 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has had an RBI in seven games this year (35.0%), including three multi-RBI outings (15.0%).
+He has also driven in three or more of his team's runs in one contest.

-- He has scored at least once three times this season (15.0%), including one multi-run game.
+- He has scored at least once three times this year (15.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.